claudfisch/android_device_motorola_rhodec/README.md

 # Android Device: Motorola G62 5G - Codename: rhodec

+## I am still working on this project, but my focus is a little bit less nowadays, because I have too much work on my daily job!

 I try to compile /e/os the hard way, because it gives no twrp.img or LineageOS.zip or eOS.zip for my device.

 Please help me out if you can.
 Is my first time to compile self a OS for android.